AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ## Add a mixin {#mixin}

 You can now begin to add fields to your schema by adding mixins.
-A mixin is a group of one or more fields that describe a particular concept.
+A mixin is a group of one or more fields that are often used together to describe a particular concept.
 This tutorial uses mixins to describe the members of the loyalty program and capture key information such as name, birthday, phone number, address, and more.

 To add a mixin, select **[!UICONTROL Add]** in the **[!UICONTROL Mixins]** sub-section.